 And now that I'm no longer in the classroom--I resigned from my school district June 30, 2008 after thirty-one years of teaching and three years of a leave of absence--I've been sharing this same strategy as a part of the discipline seminar I present at schools and districts.

 Lately, though, I've received a number of email requests about the idea from teachers who had heard about it from another teacher and were looking for a bit more information about how it all works.
-Thus, this eBook.
+Thus, this free teacher's guide.

 The book will show you how to get started, how to use the included blackline masters, and how to add new features to make the whole thing really click with your students.